olp-cs/correlation-based-networks/README.md

-# Dow Jones network
+# Correlation-based network for Dow Jones
 -----------------------

 This script creates a correlation-based network for 30 Dow Jones companies.
+It computes correlations using the closing stock prices for each of 30 companies.
+Time range is from 01 Jan 2010 till 23 Sep 2012.

 ### Dependencies